How Every State Got Its Nickname

 Virginia: The Old Dominion State

 Like New York, Virginia has such a long history of being referred to by its nickname that it’s not completely clear how the name arose.
-Encyclopedia Virginia offers several compelling theories but notes the one that’s probably most accurate is that Virginia was the first and therefore the oldest of overseas dominions of the rulers of England.
-The nickname has been in use since the early 1600s, when the Latin phrase, “En Dat Virginia Quintam” (referring to Virginia being within the English Crown’s domain) appeared on the colony’s seal.
+Encyclopedia Virginia offers several compelling theories but notes that the one that’s probably most accurate is that Virginia was the first and therefore the oldest of the overseas dominions of the rulers of England.
+The nickname, likely the oldest state nickname on this list, has been in use since the early 1600s, when the Latin phrase “En Dat Virginia Quintam” (referring to Virginia being within the English Crown’s domain) appeared on the colony’s seal.

 47 / 50